linuxserver/docker-documentation/general/running-our-containers.md

 Do keep in mind, however, that `docker-compose` is not fully compatible with podman.
 There is a `podman-compose` in the works but it is not yet up to par with `docker-compose`.

-Rootless containers are simply that, containers that are run NOT as the root user.
-Traditionally, containers that are ran using Docker is given broad access to the host system, as the Docker daemon must be run as root.
-On the contrary, containers that are ran using Podman can be made to run as an unprivileged user and can be given as much access as is necessary.

-Using rootless containers are pretty straight forward, once you get it set up properly.
-The main things we will need is:
+Using rootless containers is pretty straight forward once set up properly.
+The main things we will need are:
 * a modern 64-bit linux distribution
 * root access to host (for configuration only)
 * `podman`